darienmt/CarND-PID-Control-P4/README.md

 # Overview

 This project implements a [PID controller](https://en.wikipedia.org/wiki/PID_controller) to control a car in Udacity's simulator([it could be downloaded here](https://github.com/udacity/self-driving-car-sim/releases)).
 The simulator sends cross-track error, speed and angle to the PID controller(PID) using [WebSocket](https://en.wikipedia.org/wiki/WebSocket) and it receives the steering angle ([-1, 1] normalized) and the throttle to drive the car.
-The PID uses the [uWebSockets](https://github.com/uNetworking/uWebSockets) WebSocket implementation to respond to this observation with the estimated car position.
+The PID uses the [uWebSockets](https://github.com/uNetworking/uWebSockets) WebSocket implementation.
 Udacity provides a seed project to start from on this project ([here](https://github.com/udacity/CarND-PID-Control-Project)).

 # Prerequisites